-A unique aspect of this program is the Health Care Challenge, which consists of four highly interactive sessions where you have the opportunity to share a real-world organizational or leadership challenge you are facing and gain feedback from peers and faculty.
+A unique aspect of this program is the Leadership Challenge, which consists of four highly interactive sessions where you have the opportunity to share a real-world organizational or leadership challenge you are facing and gain feedback from peers and faculty.
 Prior to the program you will interact with one of the program’s academic co-directors to develop a description of a complex organizational or leadership challenge you are experiencing.
 You will then meet with fellow participants in small groups to give and receive feedback.
 This exercise will give you practice in listening and analyzing challenges, as well as insights that will help you execute change.

 Guest Speakers and Networking